From the editor

-Gaming Insurrection began in 2002 in Editor-in-Chief Lyndsey Hicks' kitchen as a side project to sharpen her print journalism skills while in college.
+Gaming Insurrection began in 2002 in Editor-in-Chief Lyndsey Beatty's kitchen as a side project to sharpen her print journalism skills while in college.
 After a six-year hiatus, GI was restarted and enhanced with a redesign and addition of staff.

-Gaming Insurrection produces a PDF version of the quarterly magazine as well as the occasional video and podcasts for mass consumption.
+Gaming Insurrection produces a PDF version of the magazine as well as the occasional video and podcasts for mass consumption.

 The Gaming Insurrection crew past and present gets together or goes solo to have fun in various ways on camera.
 Watch all of the episodes of the Gaming Insurrection Show here.

 Lyndsey Beatty is co-founder and editor-in-chief of GI.
 She enjoys binge watching TV with her husband, editing as part of the Uppercut Editions team and playing various retro video games.
 Lyndsey resides in Columbia, S.C., and is an